yashasroy/courses-yashas-minicourse/chapter1.md

 y = df['party']
 X = df.drop('party', axis=1)

-# Split the data into a training and testing set, such that the training set size is 60% of the data
+# Split the data into a training and testing set, such that the training set size is 60% of the data.
+This means that 40% of the data (0.4) is available for testing.
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size = 0.4)

 ```